bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 To check whether a file has been previously timestamped in the blockchain we need to add 2 methods to `index.js`:

-1. A blockHandler method to index any transactions containing OPRETURN data as they come in from the bitcoin network
+1. A blockHandler method to index any transactions containing OP_RETURN data as they come in from the bitcoin network
 2. A lookupHash method to scan our indexed transactions for the hash of a specific file.

 The blockHandler method is included below.
 Add this method to `index.js`.